turingschool/curriculum-site/module2/projects/hang_in_there/evaluation_rubric.md

   - How you prevented duplicates
 - Unmotivational posters
   - How you added the html to the DOM
-  - How you prevented deleted posters from both the DOM and your data model
+  - How you deleted the poster from both the DOM and your data model